billp72/netcreative/content/posts/2020-01-17--olivia-and-the-bear/index.md

 ---

 ## BACKGROUND / PROBLEM
-Strengthen an already-existing Facebook brand by acquiring a domain and building a custom, Shopify store.
+Strengthen an already existing Facebook brand by acquiring a domain and building a custom, Shopify store.
 [Olivia And the Bear](https://www.oliviaandbear.com/)<br />
 [Olivia And the Bear FB](https://www.facebook.com/oliviaandthebear/)